ziqiangao/OnmiData/Data Stream Format.md

 ### Start
 The Omni Will Scan Both Channels For a `Round Ready` Message.
 Once Found, Audio Will Play Out of the Channel where that message was found.
 If the command was on the left, the left channel will activate.

-Holding Enter When Inserting a Tape Diables the decoder entirely and mixes both channels, Reperposing it as an 8 track player
+Holding Enter When Inserting a Tape Disables the decoder entirely and mixes both channels, Reperposing it as an 8 track player

 ### During Rounds
 The Omni will play audio out of one channel only, The Omni Will Play However Many Rounds The Cartage Specifies, This Is Counted On `Round Ready`, Not `Question Prompt`